AmnisIO/AmnisIO/README.md

 // Sources are streams of inputs from the board
 // Sinks are streams of outputs to the board function blink(arduino: Sources): Sinks {
-  // $ is read as 'stream', so the following line declares 'in-stream' const led_in$ = arduino.LED$; // The stream of inputs from the LED pin const led_out$ = led_in$.map(toggle);
+  // $ is read as 'stream', so the following line declares 'led_in_stream' const led_in$ = arduino.LED$; // The stream of inputs from the LED pin const led_out$ = led_in$.map(toggle);
   // Push outputs to the LED pin as a stream